 - Children’s Book Council [NSW]

-‘A site serving NSW teacher librarians with links to useful sites, documentation [internal means these links will only work when logged into the DEC network], industrial issues, and networking information’.
+‘A social media site serving NSW teacher librarians with links to useful sites, documentation, industrial issues, and more information’.

 - School Library